farlee2121/DevEssentialsBlog/_posts/2022-03-07-Small-Teaching-Review.md

 Small teaching is built around the same idea as small-ball in baseball.
 The idea that small, but consistent, plays can add up into a championship-winning strategy.

-Teachers often work long hours ourside of their official positions.
+Teachers often work long hours outside of their official positions.
 They're too mired in the day-to-day to make big flashy changes, especially ones that aren't guaranteed to payoff.

 This is a problem.
 Any large-scale change in education requires accessibility to the typical working teacher.